sgachies/Wilma/README.md

 # Wilma
 Wilma is a Dutch Feminine name meaning Resolute protector.
-Wilma  is tool that uses machine learning capabilities to analyis network traffic statically .
-Its a start up project that am endeavouring to complete
+Wilma is tool that uses machine learning capabilities to analysis network traffic statically .
+Its a personal start up project that am endeavoring to complete and it's on going project.